 - a.
-Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-A minimum of three (3) years continuous clean time. - c.
-At least one (1) year previous service at the Area level. - d.
+Should have a working knowledgeof the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
+Worked the 12 Steps. - c.
+Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - d.
+A minimum of three (3) years continuous clean time.
+(Clean-time cannot be waived due to any circumstance) - e.
+At least one (1) year previous service at the Area level. - f.
+An understanding of Robert's Rules of Order. - g.
 Willingness, desire, and ability to serve.

 - a.
 Serve as treasurer in treasurer's absence. - b.
 Assist treasurer in all IEFASC treasurer related functions. - c.
 Learn IEFASC financial transaction procedures and be able to function as treasurer. - d.
 To assist in deposit of all funds. - e.
+To be a co-signer of the committee's bank account. - f.
 Be willing to become Treasurer when the Treasurer completes their commitment.